Qarj/puppeteer-jest-example/README.md

 ## Run the example test

-From the same command prompt in folder `/code/pj-demo`
+From the same command terminal in folder `code/pj-demo`
 ```batch
 npm run test
 ```